XOMehdi/Food-Safety-Management-System/README.md

 # Food-Safety-Management-System

-A system to to ensure whether a meal is suitable to be served to custoemers
+A system to ensure whether a meal is suitable to be served to custoemers